jcbendernh/CopilotGenieAgent/README.md

 | Databricks Workspace URL | This is saved as an environmental value within Dataverse and is called in the Ask Databricks Genie cloud flow. |
 | Genie Space ID | This is saved as an environmental value within Dataverse and is called in the Ask Databricks Genie cloud flow. |

-NOTE:  Before you import the solution, you will need to create a Key Vault Connection in Power Apps and have it validated, otherwise the solution will fail during the import process.
+NOTE:  Before you import the solution, you will need to create a Key Vault Connection and have it validated, otherwise the solution will fail during the import process.
 Go to https://make.powerapps.com/ and click on Connections and click <B>+ New connection</b> to add the Key Vault Connection beforehand.